 Blue Raster developed and launched a new mobile application for The United States National Arboretum, giving scientists and visitors a unique experience and new way of exploring the research grounds.
 The National Arboretum is a division of USDA’s Agricultural Research Service (ARS), the main in-house research arm of USDA.
 This mobile app for Apple and Android builds off of the online Botanical Explorer tool (ABE) released in 2012.

 One of Washington, D.C’s hidden treasures, the National Arboretum receives over 500,000 visitors annually.
-Covering over 440 acres and 9.5 miles of roads, the National Arboretum is a living museum and center for major botanical research and public education.
+Covering over 440 acres and 9.5 miles of roads, this public garden is a living museum and center for major botanical research and public education.

 Built using Esri’s AppStudio for ArcGIS, the application is available for free download in the iTunes and Google Play stores.